ConvergePanelRESEARCH • VERIFY • GOVERN

 How are evidence quality ratings calculated?

 Each model's output is assessed for specificity, citation presence, and internal consistency.
-The rating reflects how well the model's answer is grounded in verifiable evidence rather than parametric memory.
+The rating reflects how well the model's answer is grounded in verifiable evidence rather than parametric memory alone.

 Can we set different trust thresholds for different query types?